suhasmaddali/Car-Prices-Prediction/README.md

 ## Problem Statement

-There are a lot of car manufactureres in the US.
+There are a lot of car manufacturers in the US.
+With the development of manufacturing units and tests, there are a lot of cars being manufactured with a lot of features.
+Therefore, innovators are coming with the latest developments in the field and they are ensuring that the drivers get the best experience going on a ride in these cars.

+However, one of the challenging aspects of running the sales for cars is to accurately give the best price for cars which ensures that a lot of people buy them and there is a great demand because of this price.

 ## Introduction